 If we try and import a namespace that previously appeared in our implicit global usings, we will get the usual warning.

-As previously mentioned, if you are using .NET 6 and C# 10 (Which in a years time, the majority will be), then this feature is turned on by default.
+As previously mentioned, if you are creating a brand new .NET 6 and C# 10 (Which in a years time, the majority will be), then this feature is turned on by default.
 I have my own thoughts on that, but what if you want to turn this off?
 This might be especially common when an automatically imported namespace has a type that conflicts with a type you yourself are wanting to declare.
 Or what if you just don’t like the hidden magic full stop?

 Here we are removing System.Threading and adding Microsoft.Extensions.Logging to the global implicit using imports.